-Smiling and laughing are for obviously interpreted as being synonymous with feelings of joy or happiness.
-Everyone is aware that likely a person whose life is filled with laughter, is probably not morose or depressed.
+Smiling and laughing are obviously interpreted as being synonymous with feelings of joy or happiness.
+Everyone is aware that a person whose life is filled with laughter, is probably not morose or depressed.

 When you laugh, aside from the endorphin rush, there’s also a spiritual opening.
 You’re not so tight inside yourself.
 That opening I’ve found to be a real gift, in people being able to absorb spirituality. ~ Rabbi Sydney MintzClick to tweet

 It is well known among medical professionals that depression and chronic sadness often result in negative repercussions for our health.
 The affects that the stress of depressive disorders can have on our bodies is well established.
-It is also very well understood that the chemical processes that take place when we laugh equally impact our bodies, in a healthful and positive way.
+It is also very well understood that the chemical processes that take place when we laugh equally impact our bodies, in a healthy and positive way.

 Science And Humor